 Marshall, Lefringhausen, and Ferenczi (2015) contended that narcissistic individuals tend to be self-aggrandizing, vain, and exhibitionistic.
 They seek attention and admiration by boasting about their accomplishments and taking particular care of their physical appearance.
 This suggests that their status updates will more frequently reference their achievements and their diet and exercise routine.
-Moreover, the choice of these topics may be motivated by using status updates to gain validation for inflated self-views, consistent with the positive association of narcissism with the frequency of updating one's status, posting more self-promoting content, and seeking to attract admiring friends to one's Facebook profile.
+Moreover, the choice of these topics may be motivated by using status updates to gain validation for inflated self-views.
+This is consistent with the positive association of narcissism with frequent status updates, posting more self-promoting content, and seeking to attract admiring friends to one’s Facebook profile.

 Marshall et al. (2015) examined 555 Facebook users currently residing in the United States (59% female).
-Their findings showed that narcissism was positively associated with updating about achievements and with using Facebook for validation.
+Their findings showed that narcissism was positively associated with posting updates about achievements and with using Facebook for validation.
 Moreover, using Facebook for validation and communication predicted the frequency of updates about achievements over and above the control variables and traits.
-The association of narcissism with updating about achievements was significantly mediated by the use of Facebook for validation, consistent with narcissists' tendency to boast in order to gain attention.
-They also found that narcissism was positively associated with updating about diet/exercise, but the use of Facebook for self-expression rather than validation was positively associated with updating about diet/exercise over and above the control variables and traits.
+The association of narcissism with posting updates about achievements was significantly mediated by using Facebook for validation, as is consistent with narcissists’ tendency to boast to gain attention.
+They also found that narcissism was positively associated with posting about diet/exercise.
+However, using Facebook for self-expression rather than validation was positively associated with posting updates about diet/exercise over and above the control variables and traits.
 Self-expression mediated the association of narcissism with updating about diet/exercise, suggesting that narcissists may broadcast their diet and exercise routine to express the personal importance they place on physical appearance (Marshall et al., 2015).

-In addition, they found that narcissism rather than self-esteem was associated with receiving a more significant number of likes and comments to one's updates.
-They revealed that the tendency for narcissists to report receiving more likes and comments was mediated by their higher frequency of updating about their achievements.
-Thus, narcissists' publicizing of their achievements was positively reinforced by the attention and validation they crave.
+In addition, they found that narcissism rather than self-esteem was associated with receiving a more likes and comments to one’s updates.
+They revealed that the tendency for narcissists to report receiving more likes and comments was mediated by more frequent updates about their achievements.
+Thus, narcissists’ publicizing of their achievements was positively reinforced by the attention and validation they crave.

-Rosen et al. (2013) found in a sample of 1143 adult students from the Southern California area that more Facebook uses for impression management and more Facebook friends predicted more signs of narcissism.
-According to Rosen et al., this corroborates the many studies, showing how social media provide a platform for narcissists.
-In addition, narcissism predicts the usage of Facebook to occupy time, pursue leisure interests, and interact with romantic interests, over and above extraversion, suggesting that narcissists enjoy the exhibitionistic nature of social network sites (Ong et al., 2011).
+Rosen et al. (2013) found, in a sample of 1143 adult students from the Southern California area, that increased use of Facebook for impression management and more Facebook friends predicted more signs of narcissism.
+According to Rosen et al. (2013), this corroborates the many studies showing how social media provides a platform for narcissists.
+In addition, narcissism predicts using Facebook to occupy time, pursue leisure interests, and interact with romantic interests, over and above extroversion, suggesting that narcissists enjoy the exhibitionistic nature of social network sites (Ong et al., 2011).

-Mehdizadeh (2010) found in a sample of one hundred Facebook owners (50 males, 50 females) who have randomly recruited at York University a significant relationship between individuals who scored higher on narcissism, the number of times Facebook was checked per day, and the time spent on Facebook per session.
-The findings also showed significant positive relationships between narcissism and self-promotion in the following areas: Main Photo, View Photos, Status Updates, and Notes.
-However, no relationship was found between narcissism and About Me self-promotion.
+In a sample of one hundred Facebook users (50 males, 50 females) who were randomly recruited at York University, Mehdizadeh (2010) found a significant relationship between individuals who scored higher on narcissism, the number of times Facebook was checked per day, and the time spent on Facebook per session.
+The findings also showed significant positive relationships between narcissism and self-promotion in profile pictures, photos, status updates, and the “Notes” section.
+However, the “About Me” section found no relationship between narcissism and self-promotion.